gsxryan/Powershell-Scripts/README.md

-### “Effective communication is automating it away—it no longer requires thought, effort, or delay.” -| RCautomate.com
+### “Effective communication is automating it away.
+It no longer requires thought, effort, or delay.” -| RCautomate.com
 Automated systems can relay data instantly, integrate seamlessly, and operate 24/7, minimizing the delays and inaccuracies common in human-driven communication.

 > Automate the words,
-> Communication fades fast—
+> Communication fades fast
 > No thought, no delay.
 > Effective execution,
 > Process perfect flow.

-#### Scripts for the following Enterprise Roles:
+#### Intended for the following Enterprise Roles:
  - Systems Administrator
  - SCCM / MECM Endpoint Managment Specialist
  - Enterprise Desktop Automation Engineers